 The third utility-scale procurement event was held in the Summer of 2023 with a goal to procure 1.75 million RECs to be delivered annually from new utility-scale wind projects and 1.1 million RECs to be delivered annually from new utility-scale solar projects.
-The event yielded 1,023,551 annually delivered RECs from seven utility-scale solar projects, and no wind projects were selected.246
+The event yielded 1,023,551 annually delivered RECs from seven utility-scale solar projects, and no wind projects were selected.245

 The Agency has received anecdotal feedback that material costs, supply chain delays, increased labor costs, and land use and permitting issues have presented challenges for utility-scale wind developers.
-For this draft Plan, the Agency seeks feedback on what changes could be successful to better facilitate utility-scale wind project development.
-As discussed in Section 5.8 below, while benchmark establishment methodology and outputs remain remains confidential by law, the Agency is proposing minor process changes also seeks further information from developers regarding how to increase transparency to better enable REC procurements from utility-scale wind projects.
+As discussed in Section 5.8 below, while benchmark establishment methodology and outputs remain confidential by law, the Agency is proposing minor process changes to increase transparency to better enable REC procurements from utility-scale wind projects.